pboyer/nomial/README.md

-## Rootfinder
+## Nomial

-Rootfinder is a TypeScript implementation of Cem Yuksel's fast, robust, and simple root finding algorithm presented in the paper "High-Performance Polynomial Root Finding for Graphics".
+Nomial is a TypeScript implementation of Cem Yuksel's fast, robust, and simple root finding algorithm presented in the paper "High-Performance Polynomial Root Finding for Graphics".
 It can be used to find real roots of polynomials of degree 10 and higher.

 ### Usage